-If this Court does not enjoin the Biden Final Rule at once, Plaintiff will lose the chance to meaningfully participate in a lawful process to propose the repeal of the Trump Final Rule.
+If this Court does not enjoin the Biden Final Rule at once, the egg will have been scrambled and there will be no way "to restore the status quo ante."
+Sugar Cane Growers, 289 F.3d at 97 ("Unfortunately, because we denied preliminary relief in this case, the 2001 program was launched and crops were plowed under.
+The egg has been scrambled and there is no apparent way to restore the status quo ante.").
+Plaintiff will lose the chance to meaningfully participate in a lawful process to propose the repeal of the Trump Final Rule.
 N. Mariana Islands, 686 F. Supp.
 2d at 18.
 FLCs will be pushed out of the H-2A program because they cannot obtain a surety bond, the price of which has been so drastically increased that bond issuers are leaving the market or changing their underwriting procedures making it impossible for an indispensable party to the H-2A Program to continue to function.
 See Wis.
 Gas Co, 758 F.2d at 674.
 H-2A Employers in all states will be subject to the uncertainty of artificial wage inflation brought on by wage surveys that lack any statistical validity that can be hoisted upon an employer at any point within a work contract, dramatically increasing already contracted for costs, which threatens employers' ability to continue their farming operations.
 Id. at 674.